The Big Picture

 We are creating the healthy soil conditions that make plants WANT to grow!

-Healthy soil leads to healthy plants.
+Healthy soil (minerals, microbes, mycelia & more!) leads to healthy plants.
 By their very nature, healthy plants are resistant to disease and insect pressure.
 Healthy plants produce healthy food which ultimately leads to healthy people.

 With 100% of our produce being sold locally, we don’t have to be a faceless farm to you.
-We invite you to visit us and observe our practices for yourself.
+We invite you to visit us by appointment and observe our practices for yourself.

 This is the way we want to grow.
 Always working out the translation from ideal to practical.
 It is an ongoing experiment – keep what works and learn from what doesn’t.
 We are seeing now just how much food can be grown in a small space.
 But there is no point in pushing these boundaries if no one is interested in truly eating well and buying this food.